DanParkinson/Project4-Elite/AGILE.md

 I want to create a way for users to create accounts, login and logout.
 Django provides a built in users function which I will use.

 - users can register using a form
-- when registered users are directed to login page
+- when registered, users are directed to home page
+- home page confirms registration
 - users can log in
 - home page confirms login
 - users can log out
 - when logging out users are redirected to the log in page
+- home page confirms log out
 - navbar needs editing to include these
 -